 Who I am...

-I have a 4 1/2 year old grandson and a brand new granddaughter.
+I have two beautiful grandchildren.
 I hold them close to my heart.
 My grandson, Nolan, has learned to FaceTime me, and we sing songs and read stories together.
 He requests special songs for his baby sister, Maddie.
 I am committed to using my gifts and privilege to help make the world a more beautiful, safe, and kind place for them and all of the other young ones (and for my children and their peers as well).
 These are my most important roles.